 All right, let me broaden the geographical perspective.
 You live in the “Suburban Acres” tract.
 (All right, we won’t call it a tract.
 We’ll call it a development.)
 Now, what about smokestacks somewhere within the development, but on a different street?
 Still a bit nervous?
 Not what you had in mind?
 Fair enough.
 I am just trying to find out what you have in mind.

 Let us continue.
 What about building new smokestacks in your town?
 Still not impressed?
 But you say that you’re not opposed to, business.
 You appreciate business.
-It creates opportunities.
+It creates opportunities and you can click here to continue knowing about its benefits.
 So if a computer manufacturing firm wants to come to town, you would not have any objections.
 Also, if a college wants to open up just across the city line, that would be all right, just so long as it is a small, private college for engineering majors.
 (After all, who ever heard of a campus riot by engineering majors?)

 Smokestacks?
 No smokestacks!